Hypertension

 Overview

-• Everyone’s blood pressure will fluctuate throughout the day, going up and down with their activity and brief periods of elevated blood pressure are completely normal.
+Brief periods of elevated blood pressure are completely normal.
 Hypertension is when the average blood pressure is consistently too high over a long period of time.
-Because of this hypertension is diagnosed over many blood pressure readings, usually over the course of a few months.
+Because of this, hypertension is diagnosed over many blood pressure readings, usually over the course of a few months.
 A single high blood pressure reading doesn’t necessarily mean you have hypertension.

 • Systolic pressure – the peak blood pressure when your heart beats.